Westgate Las Vegas: International Hotel (1969–1971)

 Howard Hughes, the eccentric billionaire who had purchased several Las Vegas casinos, saw Kerkorian as a rival and the International as unwelcome competition.
 He attempted to deter Kerkorian from building the project, first by making a sham announcement of a major planned expansion of his Sands Hotel, and then by conveying false claims to Kerkorian about damage to buildings from nearby nuclear tests.
 When these ruses failed, Hughes schemed to buy the project from Kerkorian and halt its construction, but this plan came to nothing.
 Ultimately, Hughes decided to compete head-on with the International by purchasing the unfinished Landmark Hotel and Casino, located across the street.
 Hughes completed construction of the Landmark and opened it one day before Kerkorian's hotel.

 The International Hotel opened on July 2, 1969.
 At the time, it was Nevada's tallest building and largest hotel.
 Entertainment director Bill Miller signed Barbra Streisand to open in the showroom, along with Peggy Lee performing in the hotel's lounge.

 In keeping with the hotel's name, rooms were furnished with different international decors, with each floor featuring either a Spanish, Italian, or French theme.
 There was also a complex of international restaurants, offering Bavarian, Italian, Japanese and Mexican cuisines.
 Employees were outfitted in costumes from different cultures, such as Scottish kilts, Slavic shirts, and French gendarme uniforms.

 On July 31, 1969, immediately following Streisand's engagement, Elvis Presley performed the first show of what would become a seven-year run at the hotel, encompassing 636 consecutive sold-out shows.
 Many of the performers who worked the International before Presley were upset at their disrupted prospects.
-Comedian Chuck LaFille, who left a regular host job on Beat the Clock to host at the hotel, was so irate at the plan he reportedly destroyed Presley's under-construction dressing room and threatened violence at hotel executives.

 Late in 1969, Kerkorian made plans to raise $29 million through a secondary offering of International Leisure stock.
 He needed the money to help pay off loans that he had taken out to purchase major stakes in Metro-Goldwyn-Mayer and Western Airlines.
 The offering was rejected, however, by the Securities and Exchange Commission, because the company was unable to provide five years of financial history for the Flamingo.
 Short on cash, Kerkorian was forced to put International Leisure up for sale.